ahillss/rpi5_setup/Problems.md

 ### WD Blue SN580

-* with power saving enabled can idle at around 40 degrees, but when off it idles at 60 (but to 70 degrees?)
+* with power saving enabled can idle at around 40 degrees, but when off it idles at 60 (sometimes up to 65 degrees?)

 * had disconnecting issues (when nvme gen not set to 1?)